meticulousmonster/meticulousmonster.github.io/bludgeon.md

 ![Bludgeon](/images/bludgeon/bludgeon-logo.gif){:.logo}

-Bludgeon, an upcoming local multiplayer game, is a death match between bird-riding warriors wielding flails.
-Evade the spikes and your enemies' weapons in your feeble attempt to survive and become victorious.
+Bludgeon, an upcoming local multiplayer game, is a death match between bird-riding warriors wielding flails. *Yes, you heard that right!* Evade the spikes and your enemies' weapons in your feeble attempt to survive and become victorious.
 Grab some controllers and some friends, and prepare to be bludgeoned!

 ![Trailer coming soon](/images/bludgeon/trailer-coming-soon.png)

-Inspired by games like Joust, Towerfall, Super Smash Brothers, and Bomberman, Bludgeon is built knowing there are few things more fun and worthwhile than a room full of friends enjoying a good video game.
+Inspired by games like Joust, Towerfall, Super Smash Brothers, and Bomberman, Bludgeon is being built with love, knowing there are few things more fun and worthwhile than a room full of friends enjoying a good video game together.

 ![Torch](/images/bludgeon/torch.gif){:.torch}
 ## Features

-- Simple but polished gameplay, centered around use of the flail -- swing it, block with it, and throw it!
+- Simple but polished gameplay, centered around use of the flail -- **swing** it, **block** with it, and **throw** it!
 - A unique, sensible control scheme.
 - Risk/reward based gameplay:
-    - If you have your weapon out, you can attack, but it weighs you down and you can't change direction.
+    - If you have your weapon out, you can attack, but it hinders your movement.
     - You can throw your weapon, but that leaves you temporarily defenseless.
     - Keep your weapon out longer for a super-powerful charged attack!
 - Up to four players at once.